apisec-inc/documentation/docs/UserLoginServiceUnavailable.md

 ### **Summary**
+Duplicate user Accounts are restricted as it leads to user login errors.
+Existing duplicate accounts shall be disabled.

+### **Note**
 Ensure the primary account you would like to continue using is Active and if required, request the administrator to reset the password.